SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

-I think the mixed results in the sense that we’ve got a market share which is a little lower than what I would have hoped for or wanted and what gives us confidence of success.
-So which means that the exact mix that we have got is not exactly right there which is, you know, product pricing, packaging.
+I think mixed results in a sense that we’ve got a market share which is a little lower than what I would have hoped for or wanted and what gives us confidence of success.
+So which means that the exact mix that we have got is not exactly right there, which is product, pricing, packaging.
 So we kind of launched with this promise of immunity.
-We have been pretty heavy on television.
+We’ve been pretty heavy on television.
 We’ve got a pretty good salience.
 Our Google share of search is now in double digits in Tamil Nadu.
 So good measures on mine measures.
+But still, I won’t say that we’ve got that mix exactly right.
+When the moment we feel we’ve got that, we’ll let you know.
+But we are persisting with this.
+And we’re building capability patiently.
+We’ve built a kennel.
+We’ve built manufacturing capability.
+We’re building a sales team.
+We’re building a wet contact program.
+So we’re doing the basic — this is not likely to be — I mean this is going to be a slow burn for a few years, and then I suspect it will take off.
+And I think we’ll leave it there.

 Abneesh Roy

 Understood.
-My second question is on Mushtaq.
-So if you could tell us what will be your FY27 target and on the other new business of Raymond, how has been the progress in the two sub segments?
+My second question is on Muuchstac.
+So if you could tell us what will be your FY ’27 target and on the other new business of Raymond, how has been the progress in the 2 subsegments?

 Sudhir Sitapati